f/omelette/README.md

 ### Numbered Arguments

-You also can listen events by its order.
+You can also listen to events in order.

 ```javascript
 complete.on('$1', ({ reply }) => reply(["hello", "world"]))